AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 constraint.
 This restriction gives an explicit constant which can be referenced in analysis and proof.

+.. index:: expression with a variable input

-An expression with a *variable input* reads a variable or calls a function which (directly or indirectly) reads a variable.
+An *expression with a variable input* reads a variable or calls a function which (directly or indirectly) reads a variable.

 .. centered:: **Legality Rules**

 1. [A ``constraint``, excluding the ``range`` of a ``loop_parameter_specification``, shall not be defined using an